Achievable logoAchievable logo

 Cornucopian theory

-• Cornucopian theory rejects the idea that overpopulation will lead to catastrophe, arguing that human ingenuity can solve environmental and social challenges.
-Supporters believe that advancements in science and technology, such as agricultural innovations, will continue to meet growing needs, as they have for centuries.
+• Cornucopian theory rejects the idea that overpopulation will lead to catastrophe.
+Instead, it argues that human ingenuity can solve environmental and social challenges.
+Supporters believe that advances in science and technology, such as agricultural innovations, will continue to meet growing needs, as they have for centuries.

 Demographic transition theory

-• Demographic transition theory outlines four stages of population growth as societies evolve from pre-industrial to post-industrial.
+• Demographic transition theory describes four stages of population change as societies shift from pre-industrial to post-industrial.

 • Stage 1: High birth, death, and infant mortality rates; short life expectancy (e.g., 1800s U.S.).